An exercise for rooting development: preparation

 - We need 2 or 3 used tires but not excessively damaged (no cuts, etc.)

-- To start we can use arms to help us balancing enough to stand up
+- To start we can use arms to help us balancing enough to stand up (read Mobility and balance through the upper limbs)

 - The requirement to proceed is to be able to keep the balance at least from an erect standing position